• Skip to content

 Celebration of Dasara in Mysore:

-Mysore, the royal city of Karnataka, the location of the Mysore Palace ruled by the Wadeyar Dynasty, is renowned for its long-standing custom of lavishly and opulently celebrating Dasara, also known as Nadahabba.
-The city is decorated and filled with colors and joy during the 10 days of the Dasara celebration.
-There is entertainment in the form of music, dance, cultural events, a charming procession, and a torchlight parade.
+Mysore, the Cultural city of Karnataka, ruled by the Wadeyar Dynasty, is renowned for its long-standing custom of lavishly celebrating Dasara.
+Also known as Nadahabba.
+The city is decorated and filled with colors.
+And joy during the 10 days of the Dasara celebration.
+There is entertainment in the form of music, dance, cultural events.
+A charming procession, and a torchlight parade.
 During Dasara, a special music concert featuring the Yuva or young icons.

 History and Significance of Mysore Dasara: